ofedchen/ofedchen/README.md

 ## Hi, I'm Olha

 and I'm a Full Stack Developer from Gothenburg, Sweden.
 I build scalable and user-friendly cross-platform applications.
+I'm also actively building autonomous, multi-agent frameworks (using Python, CrewAI, and LangGraph)

-🧑‍💻 **Finished my 7,5 months internship at [Paliscope](https://www.paliscope.com/)**
+🧑‍💻 **Formerly Software Developer at [Paliscope](https://www.paliscope.com/)**

 ---